 Diamonds form in nature only under the extreme conditions found in the upper mantle at depths of 150 to 200 kilometers (possibly down to 300 kilometers); pressures of greater than 50 kilobars (50,000 times normal atmospheric pressure) and temperatures of 900 to 1,300 C., and possibly higher.

-Below: Diamondiferous kimberlite near Wyoming/Colorado state line.
-White fragment is Silurian limestone.
+Diamondiferous kimberlite near Wyoming/Colorado state line.
+The white fragment is Silurian limestone.

 Diamonds are brought to the surface in a peculiar igneous rock called kimberlite.
 Kimberlites are intrusive bodies that originate in the upper mantle and are injected upward through the upper mantle and the lower and upper crust, eventually reaching the earth’s surface as a small volcanic complex.

 In the 1960s, the odd “breccias” around the Wyoming-Colorado state line in the Front Range and Laramie Range, were recognized as kimberlites.
 Over the ensuing years, about 100 kimberlites have been discovered in the area from Green Mountain west of Boulder to the north end of the Laramie Range in Wyoming.
 There are approximately 40 known kimberlite pipes in the State Line district.
 They range in size from a few feet to nearly 1,800 feet in diameter and generally have an ellipsoidal to elongate shape.